mattflow/typoglycemia/README.md

 ## Urban Legend

 I first learned about this phenomena from an internet post.
-I assumed it wasn't true, and after some research, I was able to confirm it was false.
+I assumed it wasn't true, and after some research, I was able to confirm that.
 I made this program as a simple experiment to see how often the text is actually able to be read by someone who did not know the original message.

 I plan on adding strategies to still scramble the letters, but in a way where the words can still be read.